onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Where is the global handle/knob/lever on parameter X?

 There is a way to own nothing and be happy
-    Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - ask an F friend to do it - crush a carrot in mouth
+    I will own nothing and be happy and you'll choose for yourself how much you'd want to own Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - ask an F friend to do it - crush a carrot in mouth